adobe-commerce/partner-day-accs/README.md

     ![Alt text](docs/starter-kit/shipping-tracking-number.png "Shipping tracking number in Admin")

+This demonstrates how we can we use information sent from an external system to a back office provider to make updates in Commerce.

 ## Adobe Commerce Webhooks

 Adobe Commerce Webhooks allows for synchronous calls to be made from Commerce to external systems when a Commerce event triggers.
 In this part of the lab, we will setup a webhook that will be used to validate an order when an `observer.sales_order_place_before` event occurs.

-1. We will use a script to configure the webhook via a webhook subscription REST API available in ACCS.
-This script reads from a configuration file that defines the webhook subscriptions to be created.
-This configuration file is `scripts/commerce-event-subscribe/config/commerce-webhook-subscribe.json`
+1. We will use a script to configure the webhook.
+This script reads from a configuration file that defines the required webhook and calls a REST API for creating webhook subscriptions that is available in ACCS.
+The configuration file used by the script is `scripts/commerce-event-subscribe/config/commerce-webhook-subscribe.json`

     The file contains configuration details for a `observer.sales_order_place_before` webhook.

     On line 9 of this file, the `url` is set to an empty string.
 Replace the `url` value with the URL for the deployed `check-order` web action that was shown in the output for the `aio app deploy` command.
-This will ensure that requests are sent to the `check-order` web action when an `observer.sales_order_place_before` event occurs once the webhook is configured.
+This will ensure that requests are sent to the `check-order` web action when a `observer.sales_order_place_before` event is triggered once the webhook is configured.

 1. Then, to automatically configure the order save webhook, run the following command:
     ```bash